 Is there a minimum number of months that I must purchase?

-US Students studying abroad, enrolling in the Adventurer plan, can purchase a minimum of 1 month.
+US Students studying abroad who enroll into the Student Health Advantage plan can purchase a minimum of 1 month.

 What is the maximum duration of coverage that I can buy?